Who, What, Where, and maybe even Why.

 I wrote fiction and occasionally poetry when I was younger.
 I adore stories, as I suppose all humans do.

-I love guitar more than almost anything else, but stopped taking it seriously in my mid 20s, which I mostly regret.
+I love guitar more than almost everything but stopped taking it seriously in my mid 20s, which I mostly regret.
 I still play, occasionally.

-A thoroughly complete résumé of this looks like alphabet soup.
+A complete résumé of this looks like alphabet soup.

 I’m Dean.
 That’s the only box that fits.

 You can contact me by email.
-My name is Dean, of course, and you already know the domain.
+My name is Dean, of course, and this is DeanEllis.com.
 All you need is an @.